C-huck/ELAN-overlap/README.md

 ## Version 1 (overlap.py)
 So far:
-  1. reports overlaps between two tiers
+  - [x] reports overlaps between two tiers
-  2. reports type of overlap (right edge, left edge, contains and is-contained
+  - [x] reports type of overlap (right edge, left edge, contains and is-contained
-  3. reports duration of overlaps
+  - [x] reports duration of overlaps

 To do:
-  1. flexibly apply algorithm to user-specified number of tiers
+  - [ ] flexibly apply algorithm to user-specified number of tiers
-  2. add keyword search
+  - [ ] add keyword search

 ## Version 2 (overlap_v2.py)
 So far:
-1. reports annotations of a single tier and their frequencies
+  - [x] reports annotations of a single tier and their frequencies
-2. reports number of overlaps between user-specified number of tiers; prints all overlapping annotations
+  - [x] reports number of overlaps between user-specified number of tiers; prints all overlapping annotations
-3. reports annotations overlapping a user-specified annotation
+  - [x] reports annotations overlapping a user-specified annotation

+To do:
+  - [ ] annotation/ overlap duration stats
+  - [ ] graphical output

-# To use v2:
+# Instructions for use (v1):
+`overlap_v2.py` is written in Python 3, and uses `bs4` (BeautifulSoup), `numpy`, `pandas`, `glob`, `collections`, and `itertools`.
+Read/ write access to the working directory is required.

+Download `overlap_v2.py` to a folder containing the .eaf files you want to analyze.
+Run the file using a command window and follow the prompts on the console.

+1. Choose file
+2. Choose temporal resolution, in msec.
+The algorithm reconstructs the eaf file as a matrix at the given resoltution.
+If your annotations are fine-grained, use 1.
+Note that building the matrix will take longer at shorter temporal resolutions, but accuracy is much higher.
+3. Choose tiers to include.
+You may choose an arbitrary number of tiers to include.
+Incude all by typing 'all.'
+Note that the matrix is built only once.
+If you choose all, you can later search any subset of tiers.
+If you choose some subset at the start, only those tiers are available to search later.
+4. Available functions:
+   - *Get annotations*: Returns the frequency of each annotation on a user-specified tier
+   - *Get overlaps*: Returns the number of overlaps (and overlapping annotations) between a user-specified set of tiers
+   - *Word search*: Returns the annotations that overlap a user-specified word and the frequency of overlap
+   - *Start over*: Rebuild the matrix, using fewer or more tiers.
+   - *Quit*: Destroys matrix, exits program
+5. Available options:
+   - *Iterations*: The `get_overlaps()` function allows you to return overlap data for every combination of user-selected tiers.
+If `Tier0`, `Tier1`, and `Tier2` are selected, the function returns annotation frequencies for each and overlap frequencies for `Tier0`-`Tier1`, `Tier1`-`Tier2`, and `Tier0`-`Tier1`-`Tier2`.
+   -*Exclude short overlaps*: Calculates the duration of each overlap and excludes those shorter than a set threshhold.
+The use may choose a threshhold (in whatever temporal resolution the matrix was constructed in) or choose 'auto.'
+'Auto' excludes overlaps that are one standard deviation shorter than the mean overlap duration.

+Results are saved as `.csv` files according to the following scheme: input filename + analysis + selected tiers .csv.
+For the iteration option, the output scheme is: input filename + iteration number . csv.